-Even though you may not be speaking and think you're being quiet, most microphones can pick up minor background noises, like coughs, sneezes, or typing.
-These sounds can easily distract other video conferencing participants and potentially even cause annoyance.
 Let's say you're typing during the meeting to try and get work done.
 While you may be able to get away with it, you might not want your boss calling you out for not paying attention.

-Make it a practice (out of common courtesy to your colleagues) to mute yourself whenever you're not talking.
-On most video conferencing softwares, it's as simple as a click of a button.
+Now that video conferencing has become the norm, rather than the exception, ensuring that your technology is working correctly and ready to go is an essential part of basic video conferencing etiquette.
 You don't want to have to delay a meeting with an important client because your video conferencing system isn't working properly.
 You need to do a few test runs with internal employees before trying to land the next big investor.
 Find someone willing to help, and make sure you understand the process fully before starting your first video conference.
 This will make sure everything runs smoothly during the real thing.

 Having the right video conferencing hardware is only half the equation.
 You'll also need a software solution that your employees can use without frustration or extensive training.
-If you're looking for a new software, check out our video conferencing comparison guide for reviews, features, and recommendations.
+If you're looking for new software, check out our video conferencing comparison guide for reviews, features, and recommendations.

 We've all been on video calls where we end up looking up people's nostrils or seeing the side of their face.
 When you're on video, make sure you frame your camera in a way that feels natural and allows you to look at the camera.
-Sit at eye level to the lens, and try to position yourself so that it shows midsection up.
+Sit at eye level to the lens, and try to position yourself so that it shows the midsection up.
 Placing it too high leaves other participants staring down at you like a bad tv show.
 Putting a camera too low can lead to unflattering and awkward angles.

 A common mistake is looking at the video feed instead of the camera when speaking to a remote participant.
 While it may seem like the right thing to do, it actually makes it appear as if you're looking off and not paying attention.
 This will make you come across as more aloof and less professional.
 Looking into the camera lens is the equivalent of looking into the person's eyes, so practice doing so until you're comfortable with it.